comunica/comunica/README.md

 as repo is managed as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) using [Lerna](https://lernajs.io/).

+Comunica requires Node.js 8.0 or higher and is tested on OSX and Linux.

 This repository should be used by Comunica module **developers**.
 If you want to **use** Comunica, have a look at the manual TODO.